 If Immigration, Refugees, and Citizenship Canada (IRCC) deny your permit, there are two options to deal with the rejection:

-If you believe that your application satisfied all of the IRCC requirements, but the study permit was denied unfairly or wrongly, you may appeal against the decision and request a reconsideration.
+If you believe that your application satisfied all of the IRCC requirements, but the study permit was denied unfairly or wrongly, you may appeal against the decision and request reconsideration for your study visa application.

 When your application to study in Canada is denied, the rejection is indicated in a letter sent to the failed applicant by the visa officer.
 In this letter, the visa officer will state the reasons for rejection from a list of pre-determined criteria.
 This list of reasons provides just basic information about the reasons for the rejection.